 Under procedures developed by the Superintendent, employees may be requested to indicate their availability for employment for the next school year.

-Reasonable Assurance of Continued Employment for Substitute Classified Employees
+Reasonable Assurance of Continued Employment

+Each year, all full-time and part-time classified employees, including substitutes, shall be notified in writing by the last day of school if they have reasonable assurance of continued employment for the following school year.

-Substitute classified employees shall be notified in writing by April 30 of each year as to whether they have reasonable assurance of continued employment for the following year.
+Classified employees assigned extra duties such as coaching shall be notified in writing by the last day of that assigned duty if they have reasonable assurance of continued employment in that or a similar capacity for the following school year.

 PERSONNEL CP03.21

 (Continued)